subnauticalaser/MD-WIKI/README.md

 - **Custom License** (for most parts of the script)
 - **CC0-1.0 License** (for certain portions of the script, see details below)

+By downloading, using, or interacting with the script in any way, you agree to the terms outlined in both the **Custom License** and the **CC0-1.0 License**.
+If you do not agree to these terms, you may not download or use the script.

 ---

 ### **Custom License Agreement for SubnauticaLaser-Script**